statamic/docs/content/collections/extending-docs/addons.md

 ### Starters Kits

-- Starter kits are installed via `php please starter-kit:install`
+- Starter kits are installed via `statamic new` or `php please starter-kit:install`
 - Starter kits install pre-configured files and settings into your site
 - Starter kits do not live as updatable packages within your apps
 - Starter kit licenses are not tied to a specific site, and expire after a successful install